 - La Grande Guerra: 100 Anni della Prima Guerra Mondiale (Esercito Italiano)

 - The Alpini Corps

 - A Farewell to Arms (Ernest Hemingway’s novel set in World War I Italy)

-This post was my make-up contribution to November 2015 Italy Roundtable in which the theme was “Tradition.”
+This post was my contribution for the Italy Roundtable in which the theme was “Tradition.”
 Check out these posts from my Roundtable colleagues: